yusuke0913/Documentation/source/includes/_employees.md

 > The above command returns an empty response.

-This endpoint deletes a webhooks.
+This endpoint deletes an Employee.
+You can not delete an Employee who have Payouts registered to them.

 ### HTTP Request